 The first railway in Alaska was the Alaska Central Railroad, opened in 1903 from Seward for about 50 miles (80km) north to a point between Grandview and Spencer.
 Heavy tunneling beyond here bankrupted the company but, with government help, the line was eventually to and beyond Fairbanks as the Alaska Railroad.
 The standard (4ft 8½in, 1435mm) gauge line remains in operation today as a vital lifeline for Alaskan communities.
 Passenger and freight services operate.

 A number of minor railways sprang up and disappeared in Alaska over the years, but only one other line remains in use today, and it is the only one with an international connection.
 Between 1898 and 1901, the Pacific & Arctic Railway and Navigation Company constructed a line to link the docks at Skagway with the newly opened goldfields of Klondike and the Yukon.
 It ran from Skagway to the Canadian Border at White Pass, where it connected with the British Columbia Yukon Railway.
 This in its turn connected with the railway of the British Yukon Mining, Trading and Transportation Company (later the British Yukon Railway), which continued to Whitehorse and Pueblo in Yukon Territory, Canada.
 All three lines were built to 3ft (914mm) gauge.
 Traffic declined over the years, but towards the end of the 20th century saw a revival as an important tourist attraction in its own right.
 This is the role that the lines play today, being marketed together as the White Pass and Yukon Route.
 Trains run between Skagway, Alaska and Carcross, Yukon.
-The section between Carcross and Whitehorse is out of service, although the track of the Waterfront Trolley in Whitehorse is located on a small part of the original route.
+The section between Carcross and Whitehorse is out of service.